ptc-iot-sharing/MonacoEditorTWX/README.md

 In the old composer, you can trigger this change similarly to how you would switch from JavaScript to SQL.

-In the new composer, press F1, select _Switch to Typescript_.
+In the new composer, press <kbd>F1</kbd>, select _Switch to Typescript_.
 The reverse action is also available.

+> :warning: When opening a service written in Typescript in a ThingWorx composer where the MonacoEditor extension is not installed, the developer will see the transpiled JavaScript code.
+If changes are done to this code, the Typescript code is NOT updated.

 ![Typescript](https://i.imgur.com/O8SmVih.gif)